runemadsen/Cakemix/README.md

 ### Introduction

 Cakemix is a simple way of storing data from ITP projects online, without needing to create a separate database for each project.
-It was written by Rune Madsen using CouchDB, with input from Chris Anderson, creator of CouchDB, and from Clay Shirky and Greg Borenstein.
-(More about CouchDB at http://couchDB.org)
+It was written by Rune Madsen using CouchDB(.org), with input from Chris Anderson, creator of CouchDB, and from Clay Shirky and Greg Borenstein.

 Cakemix is designed so that simple projects -- web forms, networked sensors, Processing sketches, whatever -- can easily write data to the web to be retrieved later.